Particle therapy: Proton therapy

 Proton therapy is a type of particle therapy that uses a beam of protons to irradiate diseased tissue, most often to treat cancer.
 The chief advantage of proton therapy over other types of external beam radiotherapy (e.g., radiation therapy, or photon therapy) is that the dose of protons is deposited over a narrow range of depth, which results in minimal entry, exit, or scattered radiation dose to healthy nearby tissues.
+High dose rates are key in cancer treatment advancements.
+PSI demonstrated that for cyclotron-based proton therapy facility using momentum cooling, it is possible to achieve remarkable dose rates of 952 Gy/s and 2105 Gy/s at the Bragg peak (in water) for 70 MeV and 230 MeV beams, respectively.
+When combined with field-specific ridge filters, Bragg peak-based FLASH proton therapy becomes feasible.

 Fast-neutron therapy

 Fast neutron therapy utilizes high energy neutrons typically between 50 and 70 MeV to treat cancer.
 Most fast neutron therapy beams are produced by reactors, cyclotrons (d+Be) and linear accelerators.
 Neutron therapy is currently available in Germany, Russia, South Africa and the United States.
-In the United States, three treatment centers are operational in Seattle, Washington, Detroit, Michigan and Batavia, Illinois.
-The Detroit and Seattle centers use a cyclotron which produces a proton beam impinging upon a beryllium target; the Batavia center at Fermilab uses a proton linear accelerator.
+In the United States, the only treatment center still operational is in Seattle, Washington.
+The Seattle center use a cyclotron which produces a proton beam impinging upon a beryllium target.